 Your position in the galaxy is shown as a blue arrow above the system you are currently in.

-Select a system to gain additional options for it.
+Select a system using the A Button to gain additional options for it.

 The side-bar panel has a number of tabs: